Admiralgade 22: Architecture

 Admiralgade 22 is constructed with four storeys over a walk-out basement.
 The plastered seven-bays-wide facade is finished with shadow joints on the ground floor, cornice bands below the first- and second-floor windows and a cornice below the roof.
 The windows of the central and two outer bays have framing painted in the same pinkish colour as Neksø sandstone.
 The central first-floor window is furthermore topped by a hood mould.
 A green-painted gate in the central opens to a cobbled courtyard.
 Two side wings, both of which are integrated with the main wing via a canted corner bay, extends from the rear side of the building along each of their side of the courtyard.
 The rear side of the building facing the courtyard) is rendered with iron vitriol yellow mortar.
 The roof has five dormer windows facing the street and four dormer windows facing the yard.

 Today

-The building contains contains office space on the ground floor and in the basement and two condominiums on each of the three upper floors.
+The building contains office space on the ground floor and in the basement and two condominiums on each of the three upper floors.
 The apartments to the right of the central staircase are slightly larger than those to the left since the one-bay room above the gate belongs to them.